harry-bond/Deployable-Heroku-Sinatra-Application-With-Rspec/README.md

 # Deployable Heroku Sinatra Application With Rspec
 This is a simple repository aimed at being an initial base to any ruby sinatra application.
+A simple example of pulling a users record out of a database has been included.

 #### Tests
 It has rspec tests that are run when a pull request is made therefore eliminating broken code being pushed to the repository.
 These are in the form of acceptance, integration and unit tests.
 The spec_helper file is ran first to initialise any environment variables.